Last updated: May 1, 2026

 Sources and methodology

-Planetary positions come from NASA's Jet Propulsion Laboratory DE441 ephemeris, accessed through the ANISE library.
-Geocentric, true-of-date.
-The math is the same math the cazimi calculator uses, with different threshold lookups for the orb table.
+Planetary positions come from the JPL DE440s planetary ephemeris via ANISE.
+Geocentric, true-of-date positions are compared by angular separation, the same geometry the cazimi calculator uses, with different threshold lookups for the orb table.

 Classical sources cited above: